Community Health Needs Assessment

 Southcoast Health continually strives to understand the health needs of the communities we serve and to offer services aligned with those needs.
 Every several years, Southcoast conducts a comprehensive community needs assessment to measure successes and issues in the region, sharing the results with our community partners and the public online.

 This report presents an integrated summary of the major findings, including a broad-based demographic scan, in-depth interviews with key informants and focus groups with residents living in communities served by Southcoast.
-It also includes detailed findings from primary qualitative research and informs our overall Community Benefits Plan.
+It also includes detailed findings from primary qualitative research and informs our overall Community Benefits Strategic Implementation Strategy.
 View our 2016 and 2019 reports.

 Southcoast Health collaborates with community stakeholders and conducts a Community Health Needs Assessment every three years to determine the most pressing community health needs.
 This assessment allows us to identify issues and focus our efforts to best-serve the community.

 Recent health assessments indicate that substance use disorders (SUDs) are one of the most dangerous and growing issues in the South Coast region.
 Southcoast Health aims to improve health outcomes by increasing public understanding of SUDs and participating in community coalitions focused on combatting SUDs.
 Additionally, we promote efforts to increase substance use outreach amongst vulnerable and marginalized subpopulations and efforts to destigmatize SUDs.

 Mental health is one of the most prevalent issues in the south coast region, and is especially pressing due to insufficient access to health care resources and high levels of stigma.
 Southcoast aims to increase mental health outreach for vulnerable and marginalized subpopulations, strengthen continuum of care for patients with mental health disorders, and destigmatize and support mental health.